alexsavio/atlasquerpy/README.md

 as in my Ubuntu configuration.

-Atlasquerpy is slower than atlasquery.
+Atlasquerpy is slower than atlasquery, but has more options.
 It depends on the number of voxels in the mask, where the original atlasquery depended mostly on its voxel resolution.

 Dependencies
 ------------